WELCOME! Find what you need

 Circles Go With Circles; Squares Go With Squares

-The photo below shows that any digit multiplied by the 3 in the red circle results in the product written in the red circles below the 3.
-This is why I keep repeating, “Circles go with circles.”
+The photo below shows an important pattern: any digit multiplied by the 3 in the red circle has its product written in the red circles directly below.

-The digits multiplied by the 2 in the blue square result in products written in the blue squares on the organizer.
-So I repeat, “Squares go with squares” over and over.
+The same rule applies to squares!
+Any digit multiplied by the 2 in the blue square has its product written in the blue squares on the organizer.

 multiplication posters and organizers for math lessons to help students learn the steps of the standard algorithm for multiplication